1985-1986 Syracuse Orangemen

 Back to Home

-Overall 26-6 NCAA Schedule Results
+Overall 26-6 NCAA 2nd Round Schedule Results

 Big East 14-2 Big East Regular Seasons Champions Previous Next